THE SPEECH COLLAB PLLC

 Prices for our communication support services depend on the duration and scope of work involved in speech collaboration.
 Call us for additional information.

 Our practice operates on a private pay basis, meaning we do not bill or work directly with health insurance companies.
-This allows us to provide individualized, high-quality care and effective communication support without the limitations often imposed by insurance networks.
+This allows us to provide individualized and high-quality care without the limitations often imposed by insurance networks.

 Clients are responsible for payment at the time of service.
 We accept credit cards, checks, and cash.